return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/mdio_bus_c.rst

         If non-zero, then bus->priv is points to that memory.

 .. _`mdiobus_alloc_size.description`:

 Description
 -----------

-Description: called by a bus driver to allocate an mii_bus structure to fill in.
+called by a bus driver to allocate an mii_bus structure to fill in.

 .. _`devm_mdiobus_alloc_size`: